 For non-smokers, consider accommodations such as an air purifier or fan.
 Read more about this topic here.

 A closely related subject is inappropriate attire.
 As an employer, you have the right to set the standards of dress and grooming for your workplace.
 But you cannot institute dress code or appearance policies that interfere with an employee’s religious beliefs or practices unless it creates a safety or workplace hazard.

 If an employee arrives at work dressed or groomed inappropriately, privately explain that he or she is violating the dress code and ask the person to go home and change.
 Follow the Fair Labor Standards Act rules for payment of time off.
 If the employee is non-exempt, the FLSA does not require you to pay him or her for this time away from work.
-More dress code tips can be found in this blog post from the management experts at Axcet HR Solutions.
+More dress code tips can be found in this blog post, The Dos and Don'ts of Workplace Dress Codes, from the HR experts at Axcet HR Solutions.

 Another item you might want to cover in an employee handbook is a rest period policy that complies with state and federal laws.
 Refer to the policy in case you identify employees who are, for example, taking unusually long bathroom breaks.

 In such cases, it’s best for an HR representative to speak privately to the employee in question to determine a reason for the lengthy breaks, such as a medical condition.
 If longer-than-average breaks are medically necessary, ask the employee to provide certification from a doctor and to complete Family and Medical Leave Act paperwork, if applicable, to ensure the additional time is protected.

 If no legitimate reason exists for an employee to take excessively long breaks, try to resolve the situation through other accommodations, such as scheduled rest times.
 Read more tips read our blog post, Ask the HR Expert: Long Bathroom Breaks.